-The fashion elite and customers approve of everything that is produced under the Jean-Paul Gaultier logo.
-The emblem speaks of the combination of beauty, comfort, and quality, which makes the models of the design house clothes for all time.
+The fashion elite and customers alike approve of everything produced under the Jean-Paul Gaultier logo.
+The emblem speaks to the combination of beauty, comfort, and quality, making the design house’s models timeless pieces.

 Meaning and History

-Jean-Paul Gaultier fashion house was founded in 1982 and is named after its famous owner.
-Since then, its text logo has been changed several times to reflect the style evolution.
-The emblem embodies modern trends in design, as the brand originally focused on art direction and bold experiments in fashion.
+Jean-Paul Gaultier’s fashion house was founded in 1982 and is named after its famous owner.
+Since then, its text logo has been changed several times to reflect the evolution of its style.
+The emblem embodies modern design trends, as the brand originally focused on art direction and bold experiments in fashion.
 The verbal sign has a rather strict and serious look.
-But it uses dynamic fonts that convey the history and avant-garde spirit of the company.
-A characteristic feature of one of the most famous Jean-Paul Gaultier logos was the stencil font.
-It helped to create a clean and laconic image.
+But it uses dynamic fonts that convey the company’s history and avant-garde spirit.
+A characteristic feature of one of Jean-Paul Gaultier’s most famous logos was the stencil font.
+It helped create a clean, laconic image.

 What is Jean-Paul Gaultier?